Factr/browsr/README.md

 This command signs the javascript: `echo -n "alert('Hello, world.');" | openssl dgst -sha256 -binary | openssl enc -base64`

 This will return the hash for inline script.
-Do not include the `<script>` tags themselves just what's inside
+Do not include the `<script>` tags themselves just what's inside the tags.

+Place the hash in kango/src/js/chrome/manifest.json and rebuild.